a-morales/kwm/kwmc/README.md

         Create a global hotkey (use `sys` prefix for non kwmc command) kwmc bind mod+mod+mod-key command

-        Hotkey is not enabled while the listed applications have focus kwmc bind mod+mod+mod-key command {app,app,app} -e
+        Hotkey is NOT enabled while the listed applications have focus kwmc bind mod+mod+mod-key command {app,app,app} -e

-        Hotkey is only enabled while he listed applications have focus kwmc bind mod+mod+mod-key command {app,app,app} -i
+        Hotkey is ONLY enabled while the listed applications have focus kwmc bind mod+mod+mod-key command {app,app,app} -i

         Unbind a hotkey that has already been set